raman-raina/dbt_project/README.md

 # ELT Project: Superstore Dataset

-This project performs ELT operations on the *Superstore* dataset.
+This project demonstrates a complete ELT (Extract, Load, Transform) pipeline on the *Superstore* dataset.

 ## Pipeline